Liger: Profile and Information

 However, tigers are only found today in Asia’s thick jungles, where they are forced into smaller and smaller pockets in their natural habitat.

-Lions are found patrolling the African grasslands except for the few remaining Asian lions found in India’s remote forest where there are no tigers.
+Lions are found patrolling the African grasslands, except for the few remaining Asian lions found in India’s remote forest where no tigers exist.

-Unfortunately, while the liger’s natural habitat would possibly be somewhat close to that of a tiger, the only known ligers in the world are found in caged enclosures.
+Unfortunately, while the liger’s natural habitat might be somewhat close to a tiger’s, the only known ligers in the world are found in caged enclosures.

 The liger, particularly when engaging with handlers, are known to have a surprisingly gentle and timid temperament despite their enormous size and the fact that their parents are two of the most fearsome predators on the planet.

-However, they have been recorded to be somewhat confused about whether they are lions or tigers, and the fact that they seem to love water is their most bewildering characteristic.
+However, they have been recorded as somewhat confused about whether they are lions or tigers, and the fact that they seem to love water is their most bewildering characteristic.

-However, Lions do not like water, and so it is also stated that the liger needs some time to take to its water-loving lifestyle.
+However, lions do not like water, so it is also stated that the liger needs some time to take to its water-loving lifestyle.

 The liger also makes lion and tiger sounds, but it is more like a lion’s roar.